HS-Flensburg-PLTP/fp-companies-sh-hh/README.md

-# A list of companies in Schleswig-Holstein and Hamburg, that use functional programming
+# Companies in Schleswig-Holstein and Hamburg, that use functional programming

+**If you know companies in Schleswig-Holstein or Hamburg that use functional programming, please open a pull request!**

 ## Schleswig-Holstein